Indian growth weakest in 9 years, rupee slides

-NEW DELHI (Reuters) - India’s economic growth slumped to its lowest level in nine years in the first three months of 2012, marking a dramatic slide in the fortunes of a country whose economy boasted nearly double-digit growth before the global recession.
+NEW DELHI (Reuters) - India’s economic growth slumped to its lowest level in nine years in the first three months of 2012, marking a dramatic slide in the fortunes of a country whose economy was boasting nearly double-digit growth before the global recession.

 “Urgent and bold steps are immediately needed to prevent the economy from descending into a full blown crisis.
 This must be averted at all costs,” said Rajiv Kumar, secretary-general of the Federation of Indian Chambers of Commerce and Industry.

-Finance Minister Pranab Mukherjee blamed the weak data on the poor performance of the manufacturing sector, which shrank 0.3 percent from a year earlier, and promised to take “all necessary steps” to trim the country’s ballooning budget and current account deficits, which are a major drag on growth.

-The data was released as the rupee plunged to yet another record low.
-Adding to a sense of crisis, a general strike called by opposition parties to protest a steep petrol price hike shut down government offices and shops and stalled trains and buses in some of the country’s 28 states.
+The data was released as the rupee plunged to yet another record low and protesters took to the streets across India to demand the scrapping of a steep petrol price hike announced last week.

-The poor growth figures will add to mounting pressure on Prime Minister Manmohan Singh’s government to act more decisively and with greater speed to arrest the economy’s slide.
+The figures were the latest confirmation that the slowdown of Asia’s third-biggest economy is deepening.

 “This is definitely a very important signal for the government - this is a make or break situation for India and the government has to step on the panic button,” said Rupa Rege Nitsure, chief economist at Bank of Baroda in Mumbai.